-Like Red King Crab, Golden King Crab is wild caught and cooked, and ship frozen.
+Like Red King Crab, Golden King Crab is wild caught and cooked, and shipped frozen.
 So these crab legs are fully cooked, you just need to steam them and warm them up!
 Prepare it just like Red King Crab, and serve with clarified butter.

 Have you tried Golden King Crab Legs?
 What do you think?
 PLEASE share your review in the comments!